Links on SoundGuys may earn us a commission. Learn more.

 Branding aside, does this little speaker stand out in a sea of small sound boxes?
 After using the Roam for a few weeks, we’re here to tell you what’s good and aggravating about this speaker.

-Editor’s note: this Sonos Roam review was updated on August 10, 2022, to update formatting and the alternatives section.
+Editor’s note: this Sonos Roam review was updated on October 21, 2022, to update the formatting and expand the list of buying options.